Fast Multi-Agent Temporal-Difference Learning via Homotopy Stochastic Primal-Dual Optimization: black Finite-time performance analysis: proofs

-The error term $\|x_{j,k}(t)-\bar{x}_k(t)\|$ appears in the network averaging analysis~\cite{duchi2012dual} and it describes how well the individual agent $j$ estimates the average at round $k$.
+\tc{black}{We now utilize the approach similar to the network averaging analysis in~\cite{duchi2012dual} to quantify how well the agent $j$ estimates the network average at round $k$.}

-\begin{lemma}\cite{duchi2012dual} Let Assumption~\ref{as:var} hold, let $W$ be a doubly stochastic mixing matrix over graph $\mc G$, let $\sigma_2(W)$ be its second largest singular value, and let a sequence $x_{j,k}(t)$ be generated by Algorithm~\ref{alg:new-alg} for agent $j$ at round $k$.
+\begin{lemma} Let Assumption~\ref{as:var} hold, let $W$ be a doubly stochastic mixing matrix over graph $\mc G$, let $\sigma_2(W)$ denote its second largest singular value, and let a sequence $x_{j,k}(t)$ be generated by Algorithm~\ref{alg.main} for agent $j$ at round $k$.
 Then,

 where $\Delta_k$ is given by

 \end{lemma} \begin{proof} See Appendix~\ref{sec.proof.netavearaging}. \end{proof}

 The dual update $y_{j,k}'(t+1)$ behaves in a similar way as~\eqref{eq:simple-update}.
 We utilize the following classical online gradient descent to analyze the behavior of $\bar{x}_{k}'(t)$ and $y_{j,k}'(t)$ under projections $\mathcal P_{\mc X}(\,\cdot\,)$ and $\mathcal P_{\mc Y}(\,\cdot\,)$.